TrinityNET/Trinity-Obfuscator/README.md

 Some client-side obfuscation is available free to the user, such as the native packer and string encryptor.

 Uses DNLib and modified ConfuserEx.
+The obfuscator engine in this video is the local free protections, the server-sided engine was sold and isn't mine to release anymore.

 https://www.youtube.com/watch?v=U6YYeCplJ4k&t=30s&ab_channel=NoIndexingMe